brianle18/maincode_homework/report/ilm/main.typ

 === Language Detection Results

-A bar chart showing the distribution of detected languages before and after cleaning was created to visualise the effectiveness of the language filtering step.
+A bar chart showing the distribution of detected languages before cleaning was created to visualise the effectiveness of the language filtering step.
+About 89% of the subsampled 10k rows are detected as English by `lingua` with smaller a small German (5.9%) and Spanish (4.9%) presence.

+Given the small % of non-English text, it may be more beneficial to loosen the language filtering criteria to retain more data (`lingua` has access to a fast build).

+#figure(
+  image("figures/cleaned_mainpipe_data_v1_no_lang_filter_10k_rows_lang_dist.svg", width: 80%),
+  caption: [Language Detection Before Cleaning (subsample of 10k rows)] )

 === Text Length Distribution
-A histogram of text lengths (in characters) before and after cleaning was created to visualise the impact of the cleaning steps on text length.
+A histogram of text lengths (in characters) after cleaning was created to visualise the impact of the cleaning steps on text length.
+The cleaning steps have effectively removed very short texts (less than 50 characters or 20 words).
+The typical length of texts appears to be \~1000 characters with 90% being below 3000 characters.

+#figure(
+  image("figures/data_processed_with_pii_masking_text_length.svg", width: 80%),
+  caption: [Text Length Distribution After Cleaning]
+)

 === Word Count Distribution
+Similarly, a histogram of word counts after cleaning was created.
+The cleaning steps have effectively removed very short texts (less than 20 words).
+The typical length of texts appears to be \~200 words with 90% being below 500 words.

+#figure(
+  image("figures/data_processed_with_pii_masking_word_count.svg", width: 80%),
+  caption: [Word Count Distribution After Cleaning]
+)

+=== Token Count Distribution

 === PII Hit Rates